-Fees may be paid by cash, cheque, money order, debit card, credit card or direct bank transfer.
+Fees may be paid by cash, cheque, money order, debit card, credit card or Flywire.
 Please contact Registration and Student Finance Office for more information.
 Fees marked with † have GST included, all other fees are not subject to GST.
 King's GST registration number is GST#10808 5911 RT.